 What’s more, the software will automatically create short links for all of your pages and posts.
 You also get the ability to automatically tweet a customizable message to multiple Twitter accounts when a post is published.

 The web has given us lots of scope for expansion.
 Whether we’re part of a worldwide team or running a small business, it’s important to keep up with any changes.
-If there’s a way to get the edge on the competition, it should be explored.
+If there’s a way to get an edge on the competition, it should be explored.

 The URL is at the heart of web technology, and by extension, link shortening.
 A versatile, inexpensive tool such as Pretty Links that unlocks its potential is vital to any WordPress user.
 To recap: